SynfiniDLT/example-daml-package-upgrade/README.md

 The scripts package contains
-[utility templates and Daml scripts](https://github.com/SynfiniDLT/example-daml-package-upgrade/blob/main/scripts/src/Synfini/Examples/Customer/BulkScripts.daml) to generate some v1 contract instances, and also upgrade the generate instances.
+[utility templates and Daml scripts](https://github.com/SynfiniDLT/example-daml-package-upgrade/blob/main/scripts/src/Synfini/Examples/Customer/BulkScripts.daml) to generate some v1 contract instances, and also upgrade the generated instances.

 Here is the dependency tree of the Daml packages: